 Social media

-Social media offers exciting and effective opportunities to engage, inspire and inform our various audiences by conveying messages, encouraging discussion, celebrating success and creating a sense of belonging with the University.
+Social media is a common part of everyday life.
+It offers exciting and effective opportunities to engage, inspire and inform our various audiences by conveying messages, encouraging discussion, celebrating success and creating a sense of belonging with the University.

 It also offers many ways to build important relationships – with current and prospective students, alumni, external collaborators and the wider global community.

-While offering many benefits, social media also presents some challenges and risks.
-These guidelines have been written for staff using social media – particularly those responsible for setting up and running social media accounts representing the University of Sussex.
+While offering many benefits, social media also presents challenges and risks – particularly if you’re responsible for setting up and running social media accounts representing the University of Sussex.

 This also covers students (such as PhDs) doing work on behalf of the University.